codemagic-ci-cd/codemagic-docs/content/variables/environment-variable-groups.md

 After running these command lines, you can paste the automatically copied string into the Variable value input and check the **Secure** checkbox to store the value in encrypted form in Codemagic.

+Finally, base64 decode it during build time in your scripts section using the following command:

+`echo $YOUR_ENVIRONMENT_VARIABLE | base64 --decode > /path/to/decode/to/your_file_name.extension`

 ## Global variables and secrets